YUJIA8/FlappyBird2/README.md

-Attention that the pc version does not work well, probabaly because I'm using mac to build the pc version.
-I'll try to find a pc to build it again.
+##### Attention that FlappyJet_pc_newest_version.zip is for PC and FlappyJet_v0.4.app.zip is for mac.
+They are all the newest version and passed the bug test.
+Have fun!

 # FlappyBird2
 For EC500 project